briancaffey/briancaffey.github.io/_posts/2017-10-31-a-binary-clock-written-in-bash.md

               print the first NUM bytes of each file;
 ```

-This gets `NUM` number of ones and zeros from the string of ones and zeros that results from `decToBin`.
+This gets `NUM` number of ones and zeros (each being one byte) from the string of ones and zeros that results from `decToBin`.

 In the `while` loop, I measure the length and width of the terminal window to center the position of the clock in case it has been changed with the following lines of code: